Learn Shooting Manual "The Easy Way"

 AWB (auto) Daylight.
 Cloudy, Shade, Tungsten, Fluorescent, Flash and Custom.

-It adjusts the colors by removing unrealistic color casts to make it more natural.
-This is something you can try on an object to see the difference.
+It adjusts the colours by removing unrealistic colour casts to make them more natural.
+You can try this on an object to see the difference.

 Ask yourself, should I always want to use Manual mode?

-Manual mode is the “best” for many situations.
-It’ll help you step up your photography and capture sharp, well-exposed, well-composed photos.
+Manual mode is the “best” choice for many situations.
+It will help you improve your photography and capture sharp, well-exposed, well-composed photos.

-That said, there are plenty of times when you’ll want to choose a different camera mode instead, such as Aperture, Shutter or the easiest way Program mode.
-I know that if I don’t want to fiddle around with my camera dials and not miss the perfect shot, I will go the easy way !!
+That said, you’ll often want to choose a different camera mode instead, such as Aperture, Shutter, or the most accessible program mode.
+If I don’t want to fiddle with my camera dials and miss the perfect shot, I will go the easy way!!

 If you want a fast pace, in that case, you’ll want to use a semi-automatic mode instead:

 Aperture Priority mode lets you control the aperture and ISO while your camera selects the shutter speed.
-It’s also a good transitional mode if you’re not quite ready for Manual mode.
-Just keep practicing.
+It’s also an excellent transitional mode if you’re not quite ready for Manual mode.

-Program mode lets you control the ISO, and also adjust the exposure via your camera’s setting.
-It’s a great transitional mode when getting off Auto.
+Program mode lets you control the ISO and adjust the exposure via your camera’s settings.
+It’s a great transitional mode when you’re switching off Auto.

 Manual Shooting is easy with Practice!!